The Best Way to Discover the Sussex Winelands

 Of course, we’ve always had specialist wine merchants in Sussex, and these are great places to seek out expert knowledge and Sussex recommendations.
 For example, you’ll find excellent wine merchants in Petworth (Hennings), Horsham (Horsham Wine Cellar), Lindfield and Hurstpierpoint (South Downs Cellar), Goring by Sea (Partners in Wine), Battle (Sarah’s Cellar), Mayfield (Fine Wines of Mayfield) and Crowborough (Alteus) and online (L&C Wines).

-Lots of the local wine merchants, hostelries and vineyards are now hosting excellent Sussex wine tastings or events, like our very own Bubbles and Botanicals fair which this year will be held on the 2nd November at beautiful Handcross Park and where you get a chance to meet the wine makers and vineyard owners, as well as try and or buy their wares.
+Lots of the local wine merchants, hostelries and vineyards are now hosting excellent Sussex wine tastings or events where you get a chance to meet the wine makers and vineyard owners, as well as try and or buy their wares.

 Your East Sussex Wine Tours